raspberrypilearning/mapping-the-weather/worksheet2.md

 ## Plotting stations and temperatures.

-You only need to plot the weather stations that are going to be visible on your map.
+You only need to plot the Weather Stations that are going to be visible on your map.

 1. Start by using a `for` loop to iterate over the zipped data.